 The Highway Safety Code specifies that all children whose sitting height is less than 63 cm (from the buttocks to the top of the head) must be secured in a seat that is appropriate for their weight and height.

-We also recommend that all children aged 12 and younger be seated on the rear seat of the vehicle.
+We also recommend that all children aged 12 or younger be seated in the back seat of the vehicle.

-The booster seat raises the child so that the car seat belt lies in the middle of the shoulder (over the collarbone) and on the hips.
+The booster seat raises the child so that the car’s seat belt crosses over the middle of the shoulder (over the collarbone) and over the hips.

-The seat belt should lie in the middle of the shoulder (over the collarbone) and on the hips in order to better absorb impact.
-A seat belt lying over the neck or abdomen could result in serious injuries.
+The seat belt must cross over the middle of the shoulder (over the collarbone) and over the hips in order to better absorb impact.
+A seat belt that crosses over the neck or abdomen could result in serious injuries.

 See our section entitled Children and Seat Belts for more details and instructions.